fdserr/rr/README.md

 ## Overview

 - Simple API: `defaction` and `disp!`.
-- No mutable app-state.
+- No mutable app-state atom.
-- Code change of previous actions is taken into account, state is never stale.
+- Code change of previously executed actions is taken into account, state is never stale.
 - Actions are printable (serializable).
-- Optimized: actions yield memoized functions.
+- Fast reduction: actions yield memoized functions.
-- Transducer friendly: simple xforms provided for logging, rendering and debugging.
+- Transducer friendly, simple xforms provided for logging, rendering and debugging.

 ## Rationale